 Traditional Catholics and COVID deniers

 On the organisation’s website a number of other well-known far-right and anti-lockdown activists are noted as members on the board of advisors.
-Included in this is Gerard Martin Byrne, a barrister and member of the Dublin Law Library.

-Also listed on the ICHR’s board of advisors are Dr. Fiona Flanagan and Dr. Pat Morrissey.
+Listed on the ICHR’s board of advisors are Dr. Fiona Flanagan and Dr. Pat Morrissey.

 On Twitter, Flanagan, who’s an economist by training, describes herself as a traditional Catholic and as pro-life.
 She’s argued there’s “absolutely no robust scientific evidence” that lockdown measures affect the spread of COVID.
 Flanagan has suggested that illnesses caused by electromagnetic interference could be mistaken for COVID symptoms.